Channel Islands Harbor

 Channel Islands Harbor is a small craft harbor and shore-protection project in Oxnard, California at the southern end of the Santa Barbara Channel.
 It is the fifth largest harbor for small-craft recreation in the state of California and is a waterfront resort, recreation, and dining marketplace.
 Recreational activities include diving, boat charters, sea kayaking, sportfishing, and whale watching (gray whales January through early April; blue and humpback whales July to September).

 The horseshoe shaped harbor contains 166 acre of water surrounded by 126 acre of land and supports more than 2,500 vessels, four yacht clubs, and nine full-service marinas.
-The five Channel Islands are a popular destination, the closest of which is Anacapa Island.
+The Channel Islands are a popular destination.
+Island Packers operates a ferry service out of the harbor that accesses Anacapa Island.
 The Ventura County Maritime Museum has a regularly rotating exhibit, maritime-themed art, and model ships.
-Water taxis are available to drop diners and shoppers at various docks within the harbor.
 Every three years the harbor is host to the Channel Islands Tall Ships Festival which includes between two and five large sailing vessels and draws thousands of visitors.

 History

-The US Army Corps of Engineers formed the harbor in 1960 by scooping out sand dunes and wetlands and depositing the surplus sand at the nearby beaches of Port Hueneme.
+The US Army Corps of Engineers formed the harbor in 1960 by scooping out sand dunes and wetlands at the edge of Oxnard Plain and depositing the surplus sand at the nearby beaches of Port Hueneme.
 The sand trap at the harbor entrance was designed to retain sand that otherwise might be diverted into the ocean due to the impacts of the construction of the Port of Hueneme.
 The sand was to be regularly dredged and placed on Hueneme Beach which suffers erosion due to the port blocking the littoral drift of sand.

 While the County of Ventura arranged to oversee the harbor and manage it in 1963, they formed an agreement with the City of Oxnard to annex the then vacant county land and provide sewage service, water and utilities.
 The city built the infrastructure and under the agreement began to receive sales, property and lodging tax revenues.
 After the annexation agreement between the county and city had expired, the city stopped keeping up the parks, parking lots and restrooms in public areas in 2018.
 They also were no longer going to pay the water bills for these facilities.
 Oxnard harbor residents also elected to end payments to harbor patrol which ended an annual revenue stream.
+The Mandalay Generating Station closed in 2018 which circulated water as part of the power plant's cooling process.

+Operation and facilities

-Ventura County Harbor Department patrols the main harbor which is south of the Channel Islands Boulevard bridge.
+Ventura County Harbor Department patrols the main harbor which is south of the Channel Islands Boulevard bridges.
 The city of Oxnard maintains the northern neighborhood waterways.

+The harbor is part of Ocean Resources Enhancement and Hatchery Program.